FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

-# An in-depth discussion of textual similarity: Starting the Conversation
+# An In-depth Discussion of Textual Similarity: Starting the Conversation

 ## Target Audience